MicrosoftDocs/fabric-docs/docs/real-time-intelligence/monitor-logs-command.md

 ---
-title: Command operation logs
+title: Command logs
-description: View a set of command operation logs that you can query in your Fabric workspace monitoring database.
+description: View and analyze the log of commands run on an Eventhouse KQL database within Real-Time Intelligence.
-author: KesemSharabi
+author: shsagir
-ms.author: kesharab
+ms.author: shsagir
 ms.topic: reference
 ms.date: 11/06/2024

 ---

-# Command operations
+# Command logs

-Command operation logs are part of the Eventhouse logs and are registered in the Eventhouse KQL database, which is part of the Real-Time Intelligence solution.
-You can use these logs to monitor the usage and performance of your workspace.
+The command logs table contains the list of commands run on an Eventhouse KQL database, which is part of Real-Time Intelligence.
+For each command, a log event record is stored in the **EventhouseCommandLogs** table.

-## Command operation logs
+## Command logs table

-Use the command operation logs to:
+Use the command logs to:

 * Analyze command performance and trends.
 * Identify commands that consume a large amount of system resources.
 * Identify the users and applications that run the highest number of commands.

-This table lists the command logs.
+The following table describes the columns stored in the **EventhouseCommandLogs** table:

 | Column Name | Type | Description |
 |--|--|--|